 You may request funding for a period of performance of up to one year, at no more than \$150,000 (inclusive of direct and indirect costs).
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.

-The General Provisions in Division A of the Further Consolidated Appropriations Act, 2020 (P.L.
-116-94) and Continuing Appropriations Act, 2021 and Other Extensions Act (P.L.
-116-159) are in effect at the time this NOFO is posted.
-Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
-Awards will be made subsequent to enactment of the FY 2021 appropriation.
-The NOA will reference the FY 2021 appropriation act and any restrictions that may apply.
-Note that these or other restrictions will apply as required by law in subsequent appropriations acts for FY 2021.
+The General Provisions in Division H of the Consolidated Appropriations Act, 2021 (P.L.
+116-260) and Division A of the Further Continuing Appropriations Act, 2022 (P.L.
+117-70) apply to this program.
+See Section 4.1 of HRSA's SF-424 Application Guide for additional information.
+Note that these or other restrictions will apply in following fiscal years, as required by law.